EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Experiments

 \subsection{Implementation Details}

-\textbf{Experiment Settings.} Following previous works \cite{wang2022cris, ding2021vision} , we use ResNet-101 \cite{he2016deep} and ViT \cite{dosovitskiy2020image} as the image encoder.
+\textbf{Experiment Settings.} Following previous works~\cite{yang2022lavt}, we utilize Swin-Base~\cite{liu2021swin} and BERT-Base~\cite{lu2019vilbert} as vision and language encoder.
 Input images are resized to $480 \times 480$.
-Due to the extra \texttt{[SOS]} and \texttt{[EOS]} tokens and the input sentences are set with a maximum sentence length of 17 for RefCOCO and RefCOCO+, and 22 for G-Ref.
+Input sentences are set with a maximum sentence length of 17 for RefCOCO and RefCOCO+, and 22 for G-Ref.
 Each Transformer block has 8 heads, and the hidden layer size in all heads is set to 512, and the feed-forward hidden dimension is set to 2048.
-We conduct training for 100 epochs, utilizing the Adam optimizer with a learning rate of 1e-5 and a polynomial decay \cite{chen2014semantic}.
-We train the model with a batch size of 64 on 8 RTX Titan with 24 GPU VRAM.
+We conduct training for 40 epochs, utilizing the Adam optimizer with a learning rate of 0.00005 and a polynomial decay~\cite{chen2014semantic}.
+We train the model with a batch size of 32 on 8 NVIDIA RTX A6000 with 48 GPU VRAM.

-\textbf{Metrics.} Following previous works \cite{wang2022cris,ding2021vision}, we adopt two metrics to verify the effectiveness: IoU and Precision@$X$.
-The IoU calculates intersection regions over union regions of the predicted segmentation mask and the ground truth.
+\textbf{Metrics.} Following previous works ~\cite{ding2022vlt,wang2022cris,yang2022lavt}, we adopt three metrics to verify the effectiveness: overall IoU(oIoU), mean IoU (mIoU) and Precision@$X$.
+The oIoU is measured as the ratio between the total intersection area and the total union area of all test samples.
+The mIoU calculates the mean value of per-image IoU over all test samples. oIoU favors larger objects~\cite{yang2022lavt}.
 The Precision@$X$ measures the percentage of test images with an IoU score higher than the threshold $X \in \{0.5, 0.6, 0.7, 0.8, 0.9\}$, which focuses on the location ability of the method.